UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 set as well as group the data in bigger classification, namely “poor”, “normal” and “excellent” for scale “1-4”, “5-6” and “7-9” so as to have bigger sample size (as per Figure 3).
-We acknowledge that the data is imbalanced, hence instead of only using accuracy based to judge the model performance, we also include f1-score and use it as our main assessment metric. f-1 score is metric that combine both the precision and recall metrics, which focus on the false negative and false positive rate of the data and would be appropriate to use with an imbalanced data set.{Bruhat: to add more justification for f-1 micro score}
+We acknowledge that the data is imbalanced, hence instead of using accuracy to judge the model performance, we are using f1-score as our main assessment metric.
+When choosing our scoring metric, we had quite a few options but we narrowed them down to F1 macro , F1 micro  and F1 weighted.
+We wanted our score to calculate metrics globally while also considering the false negatives and false positives.
+But, Since our classes are imbalanced, F1 macro cannot be used as it does not take label imbalance into account.
+F1 weighted seems to be a choice but since we wanted to take precision and recall into account, this wouldn't be our ideal choice.
+Finally, we decided to use F1 micro as it calculates metrics globally while taking the total true positives, false negatives and false positives into consideration.

 <div class="figure" style="text-align: center">